microsoft/terminal/doc/cascadia/Cascading-Default-Settings.md

 If a dynamic profile generator has determined that a profile should no longer be used, we don't want to totally remove the profile from the file - perhaps there's some data the user would like from those settings.
-Instead, we'll simply add the profile's GUID to the `hiddenProfiles` list.
+Instead, we'll simply mark that profile as `"hidden": true`.
 That way, the profile will remain in their settings, but will not appear in the list of profiles.

-Should a dynamic profile generator try to create a profile that's already in the `hiddenProfiles` list, it'll make sure to remove that profile from the `hiddenProfiles` list, making the original visible again.
+Should a dynamic profile generator try to create a profile that's already `hidden`, it'll make sure to set `hidden` back to false, making the original visible again.

 Additionally, a user might not want a dynamic profile generator to always run.
 They might want to keep their Azure connections visible in the list of profiles,